 The Tarn Moor Estate is a registered charity which holds a substantial amount of land on the outskirts of Skipton for the benefit of the community.

-Income received from the charity’s landholdings and other investments is used for the purpose of providing grants to groups and organisations for the general benefit of the residents of Skipton.
+Income received from the charity’s landholdings and other investments is used for the purpose of providing grants for the general benefit of the residents of Skipton.

 The Estate’s landholdings comprise a total of approximately 265 acres, largely made up of grassland let to local farmers on Farm Business Tenancies, plus a small area (11.7 acres) of woodland (Bog Wood) to the North of Skipton.
 A small site is let to the BeeMore Project and the Estate also leases an area of land to Skipton Golf Club.